joeljohngeorge/statesncapitals/README.md

 # statesandcapitals
-This is done using Javascript internally.
+This is done using internal Javascript.
+Note:Jammu & Kashmir is not included in the list, as it is now a Union Territory.